 What To Do in Iceland in January

-The weather in Iceland in January is generally cold and snowy.
-Additionally, it gets dark in the late afternoon, making the days short.
-This might leave you wondering if January is a good time to visit Iceland, but don't let the weather put you off; there are a lot of things to do!
+As the height of winter in Iceland, the weather in January is generally cold and snowy.
+It also gets dark in the late afternoon, making the days shorter.
+This might leave you wondering if January is a good time to visit Iceland, but don't let the weather put you off; there are still a lot of fun activities!

 Multiple tours are still running across the country, some of which are best in the depths of winter, such as going on ice cave tours and, of course, viewing the northern lights.